Cantor Fitzgerald Reiterates Lilly (LLY) Overweight Recommendation

 What is the Fund Sentiment?

-There are 4056 funds or institutions reporting positions in Lilly.
-This is an increase of 7 owner(s) or 0.17% in the last quarter.
-Average portfolio weight of all funds dedicated to LLY is 0.82%, an increase of 12.65%.
-Total shares owned by institutions increased in the last three months by 3.90% to 925,281K shares.
-The put/call ratio of LLY is 1.14, indicating a bearish outlook.
+There are 4077 funds or institutions reporting positions in Lilly.
+This is an increase of 5 owner(s) or 0.12% in the last quarter.
+Average portfolio weight of all funds dedicated to LLY is 0.80%, an increase of 9.26%.
+Total shares owned by institutions increased in the last three months by 4.62% to 926,442K shares.
+The put/call ratio of LLY is 0.99, indicating a bullish outlook.

 What are Other Shareholders Doing?